-A decade ago, vitamin D deficiency was common in pregnant women, infants, school children, and in children with chronic illness or frequent fractures.
+A decade ago in Finland, vitamin D deficiency was common in pregnant women, infants, school children, and in children with chronic illness or frequent fractures.
 Vitamin D deficiency was associated with low bone mineral density (BMD), as measured by bone densitometry or peripheral quantitative CT (pQCT), even in newborns, and with unfavorable bone histology.
-However, based on our recent studies, vitamin D status has improved and is generally sufficient in pregnant women and newborns.
-This is mainly due to increased vitamin D food fortification, updated vitamin D recommendations and public awareness.
-We have carried out three vitamin D intervention studies which have substantially added our understanding of this prehormone vitamin D.
+However, based on our recent studies, vitamin D status has improved and is generally sufficient in pregnant women and newborns, although certain risk groups for vitamin deficiency still exist.
+This public health improvement is mainly due to increased vitamin D food fortification, updated vitamin D recommendations and public awareness.
+We have carried out four vitamin D intervention studies which have substantially added our understanding of this prehormone vitamin D.

 Obesity is a complex disorder with various contributing genetic and environmental factors.
 Recent scientific discoveries show that the skeleton also plays an important role in whole-body homeostasis by secreting hormones that participate in energy metabolism and appetite regulation.
 The genetic causes and mechanisms for severe childhood obesity are still incompletely understood.
 It is acknowledged that obesity in some individuals and families could be a consequence of rare genetic variants with strong effect – these rare variants might be population specific.
 We aim to identify new obesity-related genetic variants and disease-causing gene mutations and determine their association with clinical manifestations in families with childhood-onset severe obesity.
 The study will increase our understanding of the pathogenesis of obesity and provide new tools for early diagnosis and targeted prevention.